NimsaraLiyanage/Codesoft/README.md

 # Codesoft
-There are three tasks of the CodeSoft java Internship
+For the CodeSoft Java Internship, there are three tasks I did.

 TASK 3 - ATM INTERFACE requirenments 👀✨--->>